confluentinc/ksql/docs/installation/server-config/security.rst

 --------------------------
 KSQL can be configured to use HTTPS rather than the default HTTP for all communication.

-If you haven't already, you will need to :ref:`create SSL key and trust stores <generating_keys_certs>`.
+If you haven't already, you will need to `create SSL key and trust stores <https://docs.confluent.io/current/security/security_tutorial.html#creating-ssl-keys-and-certificates>`__.

 Use the following settings to configure the KSQL server to use HTTPS: